hurzelpurzel/hurzelpurzel/README.md

 - ⚡ Fun fact: ...
 -->

-See following for more details abaout me: https://www.linkedin.com/in/ludger-pottmeier-612298189 https://kernwestfale.blogspot.com/
+See following for more details about me:

+https://www.linkedin.com/in/ludger-pottmeier-612298189

+https://kernwestfale.blogspot.com/